 You could be her sister, but you're prettier.

-Um, and and he's always touching her, she says.
+And he's always touching her, she says.

-So these are serious allegations, and I think he's never been confronted because he's never sat down and taken all the press's questions.
+And I think he's never been confronted because he's never sat down and taken all the press's questions.

-He he cherry picks the the reporters and the questions.
+He cherry-picks the reporters and the questions.

 He does not take the questions that he really can't answer, I think.

-Well, and I thought the it was particularly damning the CBS interview uh with Charlotte Bennett, and as much as she was able to corroborate in real time what she had been saying to a friend right after the incident happened, and those text messages were saved, that seemed pretty damning to me.
+Well, and I thought that it was particularly damning the CBS interview with Charlotte Bennett, inasmuch as she was able to corroborate in real time what she had been saying to a friend right after the incident happened, and those text messages were saved.

 And she said she didn't want a further investigation, but that report is existing.